Embed Your Webchat Channel

 aisera.webchat.handoff

-transcript: The conversation transcript as a String
+The conversation transcript as a string

 This message is sent when the conversation session times out.
 The session times out when the user idle timeout configured in the Admin UI elapses.

-Webchat Embed Mode
+Webchat Embed with an Iframe

-To use your Webchat in an iframe inside a page containing a webchat snippet, change the url in the snippet to include a target_id parameter with the iframe tag id.
+To use your Webchat in an iframe inside a page containing a webchat snippet, change the URL in the snippet to include a target_id parameter with the iframe tag id.

 For example, if the page has the following tag: